ethomas12/happy-birthday-wanda-june/README.md

 Using Android Studio

-AVD Nexus 5 API version 27
+Using a Nexus 5x for deployment

 Kurt V FTW